A robust risk management process.

 Governance oversight

-The Board is responsible for managing the long-term transitional risks to the Group.
+The Board is responsible for managing for the long-term transitional risks to the Group.

 Risk description and impact